.jpg)

 Pythagorion is in fact a UNESCO World Heritage site.
 The island’s tyrant ruler, Polykrates, had his capital here in the 6th century BC, and evidence of his original harbour walls can still be seen.
 There are the remains of Roman Baths to the west and the castle above the harbour dates from the 19th century.

-The remarkable feat of ancient engineering that is Evpalinas Tunnel, in the hills above Pythagorion, was commissioned by Polykrates to ensure the water supply in times of siege and was bored for over 1000 metres through the mountain in 550 BC.
+The remarkable feat of ancient engineering that is Eupalinos Tunnel, in the hills above Pythagorion, was commissioned by Polykrates to ensure the water supply in times of siege and was bored for over 1000 metres through the mountain in 550 BC.
 Even older (8th century BC) is the Temple of Hera some 5 kms to the west.

 Behind the harbour, narrow lanes and cobbled streets add to the characterful small town atmosphere.